 As she stood up catching her breath, she saw the half empty bottle of Bacardi on the counter and grabbed it.
 She removed the top and took a long swig straight from the bottle, then lit a fresh Virginia Slim.
 The kitchen was a mess.
 In addition to the fresh mess on the table, there was a pile of dishes overflowing from the sink and bags of garbage stacked against the center island that needed to be taken out.
 Her housekeeper, Doris, had quit six weeks earlier.
 Joan told Gertrude it was because Doris' mother was ill in the Philippines and she was going back to care for her, but that was a lie and Gertrude knew it.
-Gertrude ran into Doris at the market one day and Doris had told her why she quit.
-She said she quit because Joan was mean drunk.
-She said Joan had insisted she only had a drink when there was something to celebrate and Doris had told her something about her whole life being one big party then and walked out the front door leaving her key in the bowl on the side table.
-Gertrude had laughed.
-Joan didn't know this and neither she or Doris had any intention of telling her.
+Doris told her why she was quitting.
+She quit because Joan was mean drunk.
+Joan had insisted she only had a drink when there was something to celebrate.
+Doris had said something about her whole life being one big party then and walked out the front door leaving her key in the bowl on the side table.
 Robin didn't know Doris had quit.
-The last time he visited his mother he had taken out the trash, wiped down the kitchen and put dishes in the dishwasher.
-Joan had told Robin Doris was on vacation.
+The last time he visited his mother he had taken out the trash, wiped down the kitchen and put dishes in the dishwasher, Joan told him Doris was on vacation.
 He hadn't asked any more questions after that and now she couldn't get a hold of him.
 She just knew that bitch wife of his had something to do with it.
 She had probably poisoned him or something.
 It was just like one of her kind to do that.
 She had to get that girl out of their life some how.
-She just knew if it weren't for Gene that Robin would be there taking care of her, Joan.
+She just knew if it weren't fed her that he would be there taking care of her.
 It was driving her mad.